 In this podcast episode hosted by AIM iREACH project Public Health Consultant Lisa Jacques-Carroll:

-- Learn about the Minute for Your Kidneys program from REACH recipients Cynthia Nichols-Jackson and Theresa Tejada.
+- Learn about the Minute for Your Kidneys program from REACH recipients Cynthia Nichols-Jackson, MSN, BSN, RN, and Theresa Tejada.
 Also, hear about their strategies, challenges, and the health inequities they are working to overcome in their community.

 - Learn how they worked with partners, trusted messengers, and the community to promote and provide COVID-19 and flu vaccination in their communities.

 - Get motivating tips and ideas for best practices that reach and support diverse communities to achieve health and vaccine equity.